dcyendor/diyapi/README.md

 # diyapi
-Node API library designed for SBC automation.

-I am currently developing the API library.
-Features currently in progress:

-GPIO OFF|ON

-Scheduling READ|ADD|DELETE

-API Key Security

-A method to onboard the API (API Key) to a User Interface
- - Onboarding method that will generate a 4 digit code for authentication.
- - Will deliver the apikey upon successful completition.

-Requirements

-NodeJS and NPM are required, to check if they are installed:

-node -v
+Node API library designed for SBC automation currently under development.
+This library is created to create HTTP api endpoints to perform tasks on the SBC for automation projects.
+Currently, the api endpoints will allow you to control GPIO pins.
+Api key security is implemented and a api key registering process is in progress.

+I am currently developing the project and it is not complete.
+The end goal is to have a simple way to implement open HTTP api endpoints so to compliment a UI application or any way you see fit.

+## Getting Started

+Ensure your version of Linux is updated
+* sudo apt update
+* sudo apt upgrade

+Note the nodejs version requirements here...

+Note the python package requirements here...

+Optional packages here...

+npm
-npm -v
+* Check if npm is currently installed, npm -v

-If they are not installed:

-sudo sudo apt-get install nodejs npm
+* Install npm, sudo apt install npm

-I am currently developing on a Raspberry PI B+ and Raspberry PI Zero W.

-I am working on the UI in Android currently.

-Installation Instructions

-Clone the repository

-Install forever
+Install forever if you wish to make the service a daemon
+* sudo npm install forever -g

+## Installation Instructions

+TBD

+## API Usage and Documentation

+TBD

+## DiyAPI Daemon Instructions

+The included file diyapi is a framework for creating a service that will work on reboot.
+Follow these steps:

+* Ensure forever is installed
   - sudo npm install forever -g

-Execute "setup.sh"
- - Create some template config files and logging folder.

-Execute "node server.js" in the server directory to start the server.

-See the diyapi file to create a service.
- - You must edit the path to the server.js file
+* Edit the file to the location of the server.js file.
- - Copy this file to /etc/init.d
+* Copy the file to the /etc/init.d directory
- - Enable the service to start with the following commands:
+* Enable the service withe the following commands:
    - sudo update-rc.d diyapi defaults
    - sudo update-rc.d diyapi enable

-More details to follow...

-See the py-diyapi for the individual python scripts for the scheduling.

-WIP.. :)
+I understand this is not perfect and will work to make it better in the future.